The kitchen is one of the most unique and important parts of a home.

 Even if you have no doors for the kitchen, it is always suggested to at least have the kitchen properly segmented from other living space with walls.

-And as long as you follow the feng shui kitchen rules listed here, the odds are that you will do just fine.
+While there are various other compass based fengshui aspects that we can look into, as long as you follow the feng shui kitchen rules listed here, the odds are that you will do just fine.